+Glass surface damage from mechanical contact, representative of glass-to-glass contact between vials on a filling line, is a common subject in the field of indentation fracture mechanics (16-19).
+In this field, model systems are used to characterize the stress field and crack formation, and to predict the strength reduction.
 Although the surface morphology or particulate generation has not been a principal area of focus, understanding check formation and surface stress generation is relevant to these mechanisms.
 Le Houerou studied glass surface damage while translating a Vicker's indenter across a glass surface (16).
 At the highest loads, a micro-abrasion regime is observed where the applied stress exceeds the local strength of the material.
 At the contact area, the applied stress causes extensive micro-fracturing and particulate generation resulting in a roughened surface.
 This observation appears consistent with the frictive sliding damage observed on processed vials.

 In his work with sliding blunt indentation systems, Lawn calculates tensile loads in the trail of a scratch that can lead to crescent cracks similar to damage from frictive sliding (18).
-The evolved tensile forces in the trail, and stress fields in the contact region, are both proportional to the applied load and the COF between the materials (Figure 4).
+The evolved tensile forces in the trail, and stress fields in the contact region, are both proportional to the applied load and the coefficient of friction (COF) between the materials (Fig.4).
 As compared to many material systems, the COF between clean glass surfaces is particularly high.
 Prior to entering the isolator or barrier portion of the filling line, vials are typically sterilized by dry heat depyrogenation, resulting in an extremely clean surface with a COF ranging from 0.9 to 1.0 (20).
 As a reference, this level is comparable to that of a tire on a road under dry conditions (21).
 This high COF level results in proportionally high localized contact (shear) stresses and tensile stresses, which are ideal conditions for particulate generation.